-- 2.3.3.2.1 The software design shall satisfy the design requirements. - 2.3.3.2.2 The software shall be organised on a modular basis in a manner which minimises the potential for design faults and also facilitates verification by an independent team.
+2.3.3.2.1 The software architecture and design shall satisfy the architecture and design requirements.

+2.3.3.2.2 The software architecture shall be organised on a modular basis in a manner which minimises the potential for design faults and also facilitates verification by an independent team.
 The use of hierarchical modularisation, encapsulation and information hiding is recommended such that the design of a module is restricted to a small clearly defined set of functions that requires only minimum interaction with other functions and minimises the impact of changes.
-The interfaces between the various modules shall be simple, completely identified and documented. - 2.3.3.2.3 The separation between safety functions, safety related functions and functions not important to safety, which is defined by the computer based system requirements, shall be maintained in the software design and its achievement demonstrated. - 2.3.3.2.4 Documented evidence shall be given that the supervision features mentioned in common position 2.3.3.1.4 maintain the system in a safe state. - 2.3.3.2.5 The design shall constrain the implementation so that the execution of the software is verifiable and predictable. - 2.3.3.2.6 Library modules shall benefit from an adequate level of defensive programming at the application level, in particular with respect to the "within range" validation of their input parameter values, the detection of anomalies and the generation of safe outputs. - 2.3.3.2.7 The design of application software which is usually new software being developed shall be shown to be defensive.
-In particular, it will be shown to properly react to the potential failure modes that were identified for the software it makes use of: the operating system services and the device drivers. - 2.3.3.2.8 The software shall be designed so as to facilitate static analysis and testing as much as possible, for instance by minimising state memorisation between system execution cycles and by maximising independence between software input-output paths (see common positions 2.4.3.3.1 and 2.4.3.3.6 on coding).
+The interfaces between the various modules shall be simple, completely identified and documented.

+2.3.3.2.3 The separation between safety functions, safety related functions and functions not important to safety, which is defined by the computer based system requirements, shall be maintained in the software design and its achievement demonstrated.

+2.3.3.2.4 Documented evidence shall be given that the supervision features mentioned in common position 2.3.3.1.3 maintain the system in a safe state.

+2.3.3.2.5 The design shall constrain the implementation so that the execution of the software is verifiable and predictable.

+2.3.3.2.6 Library modules shall benefit from an adequate level of defensive programming at the application level, in particular with respect to the "within range" validation of their input parameter values, the detection of anomalies and the generation of safe outputs.

+2.3.3.2.7 The design of application software - which is usually new software being developed - shall be shown to be defensive.
+In particular, it will be shown to properly react to the potential failure modes identified for the system it makes use of, according to the requirements of common positions 2.2.3.8 and 2.3.3.1.3.

+2.3.3.2.8 The software shall be designed to support the common positions concerning verification (see chapter 2.5), for instance by minimising retention of state information between system execution cycles and by maximising independence between software input-output paths (see common positions 2.4.3.3.1 and 2.4.3.3.6 on coding).